 The Wilderness Scouts and Princesses are an American family tradition that dates back to 1925 (though we are not affiliated with the Boy or Girl Scouts, or the YMCA.)
 For generations of Park Ridge families and families from the surrounding communities, we have been a low-cost, highly engaging way for Fathers to connect with their sons and daughters, stressing relationship building, community service, a respect for nature and offering a lifetime of memories.
 We respect and honor the past and present legacy of Native Americans and strive to embrace their strong sense of family, community and tradition.

-Our Park Ridge Wilderness Scouts Federation is divided into five nations (three Wilderness Princess Nations for dads and daughters, two Wilderness Scouts Nations for fathers and sons), consisting of a total 32 tribes.
-With 19 Princess Tribes for the girls and 13 Scouts tribes for boys, we’re able to accommodate more members and provide a greater range of flexible meeting times to make it easy and fun to join.
+Our Park Ridge Wilderness Scouts Federation is divided into three nations (two Wilderness Princess Nations for dads and daughters, one Wilderness Scouts Nation for fathers and sons), consisting of a total 16 tribes.
+With 10 Princess tribes for the girls and 6 Scouts tribes for boys, we’re able to accommodate more members and provide a greater range of flexible meeting times to make it easy and fun to join.

 Once you join Wilderness Scouts or Wilderness Princesses, your tribe will meet once a month on an evening after school and work, typically for about two hours